-Reserve now for a spot in one of our Fall/Winter
+Reserve now for a spot in one of our

-Education Center tours!
+Fall Education Center tours!

-Education Center tours will be held on the 2nd Thursday of each month.
+Tours are held on the 2nd Thursday

 The Education Center celebrates SCWA’s history, provides a glimpse into the future of the public water supply and, most importantly, teaches the public about the vital role they play in protecting our most precious resource—our underground drinking water supply.